rlee36/csif_globus/README.md

                    a.
 Install the Globus CLI [requires Python3] on the Windows machine
                            i. python3 -m pip install pipx
                            ii. python3 -m pipx install globus-cli
+                   b.
+Log into Globus CLI with client (From a CMD prompt, or Powershell)
+                           i. set GLOBUS_CLI_CLIENT_ID="YOUR CLIENT ID FROM STEP 1" ii. set GLOBUS_CLI_CLIENT_SECRET="YOUR_CLIENT_SECRET FROM STEP1"
+                           iii.
+C:\PATH_TO_Globus_CLI\globus.exe whoami (confirm you have logged in as client)
+                   c.
+Generate a GCP setup key
+                           i.
+This step performs the registration step with the Globus service and prints out a setup key, which can be used to configure an installed Globus Connect Personal to use that registration.

 3. The researcher creates a folder and collects data from the shared instrument.
 4. The system admin configures the access to the folder, where data has been collected.